Google E-E-A-T is the recent update to the quality rater guidelines.

 Content creators should demonstrate relevant expertise in order to provide accurate information and insight.

-For example, if you’re writing a blog post about medical treatments for diabetes, it’s important that the author has the relevant knowledge and qualifications to write this content.
+For example, if someone is writing a blog post about medical treatments for diabetes, it’s important that the author has the relevant knowledge and qualifications.

 This could include having experience working as a medical professional or in a related field.